 - (a) MARCHING BAND CONTEST (Event Code 941).
 Marching band contests will be held in each region.
 Schools that enter the region marching band contest are bound by all rules and regulations in Subchapter B: Music. - (b) ENTRY PROCEDURES.
 See Section 1103. - (c) ACKNOWLEDGEMENT FORM.
 It shall be the responsibility of each school to keep on file a UIL Marching Band Acknowledgement Form (on the UIL website) signed by the student and the student's parent or guardian. - (d) DIRECTOR'S COMPLIANCE STATEMENT.
 Each entry in the UIL region marching band contest shall be accompanied by the following statement signed by the director and school principal: - (1) "The members of this marching band or any of its components did not begin the marching preparation for this UIL contest presentation prior to August 1.
 In addition, no more than 10 hours of supervised instructional time was devoted to marching fundamentals between the end of the previous school term and August 1."
-EXCEPTION: Auxiliary camps, leadership training and preparation for special summer events such as civic parades, professional football game appearances and other non-competitive performances are not considered a violation of this limitation. - (2) A signed parent/student UIL Marching Band Acknowledgement Form has been filed with the school principal or designee for each participant in the competing organization. - (3) The director(s) of this organization recognize(s) the importance of the total educational process and have remained sensitive to each student's needs in terms of academic pursuits, family life and extracurricular activities; and - (4) The director(s) of this organization have/has maintained a reasonable and proper balance of pre-school and out-of-school rehearsal schedules. - (e) MARCHING BAND REHEARSALS DURING SEASON.
-Effective the first day of instruction of the school year a marching band and its auxiliary components are limited to a maximum of eight hours of rehearsal outside the academic school day per calendar week.
+Exception: Auxiliary camps, leadership training and preparation for special summer events such as civic parades, professional football game appearances and other non-competitive performances are not considered a violation of this limitation. - (2) A signed parent/student UIL Marching Band Acknowledgement Form has been filed with the school principal or designee for each participant in the competing organization. - (3) The director(s) of this organization recognize(s) the importance of the total educational process and have remained sensitive to each student's needs in terms of academic pursuits, family life and extracurricular activities; and - (4) The director(s) of this organization have/has maintained a reasonable and proper balance of pre-school and out-of-school rehearsal schedules. - (e) MARCHING BAND REHEARSALS DURING SEASON.
+Effective the fourth Monday in August a marching band and its auxiliary components are limited to a maximum of eight hours of rehearsal outside the academic school day per calendar week.
+Exception: For schools that begin instruction prior to the fourth Monday in August the limit of eight hours of rehearsal outside of the academic school day per calendar week shall begin on the Tuesday immediately following Labor Day.
+Schools under this exception shall be limited to eight hours of rehearsal outside of the academic day per school week until the Tuesday immediately following Labor Day.